-• Hollywood is the oldest film industry in the world, originating in the 1890s.
+Hollywood is the oldest film industry in the world, originating in the 1890s.
 The first motion pictures were less than a minute long, due to the limitations of technology, and sound was not introduced into films until 1927.
 Hollywood is considered the 'film factory' of the world and exports its products to most countries.
-The first Bond film was released in 1962.

-Consider the nature of media production, by large organisations who own the products they produce, and by individuals and groups:
+Consider the nature of media production, including by large organisations, who own the products they produce, and by individuals and groups:

-- Film production consists of five major stages: development, pre-production, production, post-production, and distribution. - Development This is when the ideas are created, if necessary, the rights are bought, the screenplay is written and financing is sought from producers, partner studios and (for big budget productions) product placement relationships. - Pre-production During this stage cast and film crew are found, locations are chosen, and sets are built. - Production This is when the film is shot. - Post-production This stage is when the film is edited.
-The crew work on the sound, images, and visual effects. - Distribution This is when the finished film is distributed.
-The film is marketed and promoted.
-Big budget Hollywood films are screened at the cinema and released for home viewing. - While the poster above is set for Section A, and does not need to be analysed textually for Section B, it can be used as a starting point for exploring industry issues: - Company names: universal, United Artists Releasing, MGM, EON can be researched in terms of production and distribution, ownership issues, including conglomerates. - Actors exploration of previous roles, 'star' appeal. - Hashtag, website role of new technology and social media in marketing film products.
+- Film production consists of five major stages: development, pre-production, production, post-production and distribution. - "" Development ideas are created, if necessary rights are bought, screenplay is written and financing is sought. - "" Pre-Production Cast and film crew are found, locations chosen and sets are built. - "" Production The film is shot - "" Post-production The recorded film is edited.
+Crew work on the sound, images and visual effects - "" Distribution Finished film is distributed.
+It is screened at the cinema and released for home viewing.

+While the poster above is set for Section A, and does not need to be analysed textually for Section B, it can be used as a starting point for exploring the industry issues:

+Company names: MGM, EON, Columbia, Sony can be researched in terms of production and distribution, ownership issues, including conglomerates.

+Names of actors - exploration of previous roles, 'star' appeal.